 Careful not to shift his position, he tried to touch the other gemstone eye with the fingers of his right hand.
 But it was hopeless, no matter how hard he tried; it somehow shifted away from his reach, never allowing him to touch it.

 The feeling of déjà vu returned.
 This time however it did not vanish as before.

-This time, his relentlessly cruel nightmare had had enough of his escaping back to his human reality, denying it the cruel pleasure of his company and had decided to wall him up forever in the seventh dimension where the worlds of nightmares like his are its own reality.
+This time, his relentlessly cruel nightmare had had enough of his escaping back to his human reality, denying it the cruel pleasure of his company, and had decided to wall him up forever in the seventh dimension where the worlds of nightmares like his are their own reality.

 The grotesque nightmare mask smiled to itself as it prepared to enter another mortal’s mind…